putuoka/c4it-blog/content/posts/2021/065-testing-httpclientfactory-moq/article.md

 Mocking `IHttpClientFactory` is hard, I know.
 But here we've found a way to overcome those difficulties and make our tests easy to write and to understand.

-There are lots of NuGet packages out there that help us mocking that dependency: do you use any of them?
+There are lots of NuGet packages out there that help us mock that dependency: do you use any of them?
 What is your favourite, and why?

 Happy coding!